souldern/souldern.github.io/home/announcements/easter-open-weekend-2024.md

 title: St Mary’s Church Reordering Project
 ---

-# ST MARY’S CHURCH REORDERING PROJECT UPDATE
+# ST MARY’S CHURCH REORDERING PROJECT

 As many of you know the PCC has a project to bring the church into the 21st century by adding a WC and various other facilities.